TheOdinProject/curriculum/foundations/installations/installation_overview.md

 Dual-booting can be as easy as inserting a flash drive and clicking a few buttons.
 The benefits of dual-booting cannot be overstated.
 You will allow Linux to access the full capabilities of your hardware, have a clean and distraction-free environment for coding, and learn the platform used by many senior developers and servers around the world.

-**Windows Subsystem for Linux** (usually abbreviated as WSL) lets you run a full-fledged Linux environment from within an existing Windows installation, giving you all of the advantages of Linux without needing to run a virtual machine or dual boot.
+**Windows Subsystem for Linux** lets you run a full-fledged Linux environment from within an existing Windows installation, giving you all of the advantages of Linux without needing to run a virtual machine or dual boot.
 We'll be using version 2 of WSL, commonly known as WSL2, within the curriculum.

 ### Concerned about installing a new OS?